top of page

 The Battle of Stoke Field

-The battle was a decisive engagement between the forces of Henry VII, the first Tudor king, and the Yorkist supporters of Lambert Simnel, a pretender to the throne.
-Despite Henry VII's victory at the Battle of Bosworth in 1485, which ended Richard III's reign and established the Tudor dynasty, Yorkist opposition persisted.
+It was a decisive engagement between the forces of Henry VII, the first Tudor king, and the Yorkist supporters of Lambert Simnel, a pretender to the throne.
+Despite Henry VII's victory at the Battle of Bosworth in 1485 (which plopped him right on the throne) ending Richard III's reign and established the Tudor dynasty…..but……. those pesky Yorkists just wouldn’t quit.

 Henry VII's army, led by the Earl of Oxford, was slightly larger, with about 15,000 men.